Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: The protocol

 \subsection{Dynamic participation}

-\bitcoinIpc allows new validators to join the subnet at any time (after the subnet becomes \emph{\activeSubnet}) and existing validators to leave the subnet or change their collateral.
-These functionalities are implemented by submitting dedicated transactions to the Bitcoin network, which are then detected by the \btcMonitor and processed the next time the subnet creates a checkpoint.
+\bitcoinIpc allows new validators to join the subnet (after the subnet becomes \emph{\activeSubnet}) and existing validators to leave or change their collateral.
+All such changes are submitted as dedicated Bitcoin transactions, detected by the \btcMonitor, and take effect at the next checkpoint, at which point the configuration is updated and the \configurationNumber is incremented.
+Tying membership changes to checkpoints keeps the on-chain multisig always in sync with the active validator set.